-A gunman at a Connecticut elementary school killed more than two dozen people, including children, on Friday.
-Here is a look at some other recent school shootings:
+A gunman at a Connecticut elementary school killed 26 people, 20 of them children, and himself on Friday.
+A look at some other school shootings in years past:

 — April 2, 2012: A gunman killed seven people in a rampage at a California Christian university.
 Jongjin Kim, the Oikos University, said the suspect, One Goh, was angry because administrators refused to grant him a full tuition refund after he dropped out of the nursing program.